-Dependencies: FDP\ACC.1 Subset access control
+Dependencies: FDP ACC.1 Subset access control

-FMT\MSA.3 Static attribute initialization
+FMT MSA.3 Static attribute initialization

-FDP_ACF.1.1 The TSF shall enforce the Access Control SFP to objects based on the following: 1.
-Subjects: a.
-Personalization Agent, b.
-Extended Inspection System c.
-Terminal, 2.
-Objects: a. data EF.DG1, EF.DG2 and EF.DG5 to EF.DG16 of the logical MRTD, b. data EF.DG3 and EF.DG4 of the logical MRTD, c. data in EF.COM, d. data in EF.SOD, 3.
-Security attributes: a. authentication status of terminals, b.
-Terminal Authorization.
-FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: the successfully authenticated Personalization Agent is allowed to write and to read the data of the EF.COM, EF.SOD, EF.DG1 to EF.DG16 of the logical MRTD, the successfully authenticated Extended Inspection System with the Read access to DG3 (Fingerprint) granted by the relative certificate holder authorization encoding is allowed to read the data of the EF.DG3 of the logical MRTD, the successfully authenticated Extended Inspection System with the Read access to DG4 (Iris) granted by the relative certificate holder authorization encoding is allowed to read the data of the EF.DG4 of the logical MRTD.
-FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none.
-FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the rule: 1.
-A terminal authenticated as CVCA is not allowed to read data in the EF.DG3, 2.
-A terminal authenticated as CVCA is not allowed to read data in the
+FDP ACF.1.1 The TSF shall enforce the Access Control SFP to objects based on the following:

-EF.DG4, 3.
-A terminal authenticated as DV is not allowed to read data in the EF.DG3, 4.
-A terminal authenticated as DV is not allowed to read data in the EF.DG4, 5.
-Any terminal is not allowed to modify any of the EF.DG1 to EF.DG16 of the logical MRTD, 6.
+- 1. Subjects: - a.
+Personalization Agent, - b.
+Extended Inspection System - c.
+Terminal, - 2.
+Objects: - a. data EF.DG1, EF.DG2 and EF.DG5 to EF.DG16 of the logical MRTD. - b. data EF.DG3 and EF.DG4 of the logical MRTD - c. data in EF.COM, - d. data in EF.SOD, - 3.
+Security attributes: - a. authentication status of terminals, - b.
+Terminal Authorization. - FDP\ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: - 1. the successfully authenticated Personalization Agent is allowed to write and to read the data of the EF.COM, EF.SOD, EF.DG1 to EF.DG16 of the logical MRTD, - 2. the successfully authenticated Extended Inspection System with the Read access to DG3 (Fingerprint) granted by the relative certificate holder authorization encoding is allowed to read the data in EF.DG3 of the logical MRTD. - 3. the successfully authenticated Extended Inspection System with the Read access to DG4 (Iris) granted by the relative certificate holder authorization encoding is allowed to read the data in EF.DG4 of the logical MRTD. - FDP\ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none. - FDP\ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - 1.
+A terminal authenticated as CVCA is not allowed to read data in the EF.DG3, - 2.
+A terminal authenticated as CVCA is not allowed to read data in the EF.DG4, - 3.
+A terminal authenticated as DV is not allowed to read data in the EF.DG3, - 4.
+A terminal authenticated as DV is not allowed to read data in the EF.DG4, - 5.
+Any terminal is not allowed to modify any of the EF.DG1 to EF.DG16 of the logical MRTD, - 6.
 Any terminal not being successfully authenticated as Extended Inspection System is not allowed to read any of the EF.DG3 to EF.DG4 of the logical MRTD.

-Application note: Note the BAC mechanism controls the read access of the EF.COM, EF.SOD, EF.DG1, EF.DG2, EF.DG5 to EF.DG16 of the logical MRTD.
+Application note: Note the BAC mechanism controls the read access of the EF.COM, EF.SOD, EF.DG1, EF.DG2, and EF.DG5 to EF.DG16 of the logical MRTD.
 These security features of the MRTD are not subject of this ST.